In my opinion, there is nothing that will suck the soul from your gardening body like hail

 Annuals are your one-summer flowers

-If your annuals are mushy or they just don’t bounce back over the next few days, I’d pull them out.
+But if your annuals are mushy or they just don’t bounce back over the next few days, I’d pull them out.

 Composting is a topic for another time, but if you do have a compost pile, you should be able to add these plants to the pile.
 To ensure you’re adding healthy plant remains to your compost pile, the key is to clean up soon after the storm.